 Where the licence specifies the dates that the child is to be away from school, the head teacher should authorise those days.
-However, where the licence does not specify dates, it is at the discretion of the head teacher to authorise the leave request.
+However, where the licence does not specify dates, it is at the discretion of the head teacher to authorise.

-Any absence authorised for the child to take part in a performance will be recorded as code C.
+Any absence authorised for the child to take part in a performance will be recorded as code C1.